Hofesh Shechter

-Hofesh Shechter (חופש שכטר; born 3 May 1975) is an Israeli-born German choreographer, dancer and composer based in London.
+Hofesh Shechter (חופש שכטר; born 3 May 1975) is a German, Israeli, British choreographer, dancer and composer based in London.
 He is the founder and artistic director of the Hofesh Shechter Company.

 Early life

 Hofesh Shechter was born in Jerusalem, Israel, in 1975.
 At 6, Shechter began to study piano, later developing an interest in folk dance aged 12.
 At 15, he successfully auditioned for the Jerusalem Academy of Music and Dance as a pianist, but switched to dance upon his arrival, taking formal classes in ballet and modern dance.

 Career

+Shechter studies in the school of the Jerusalem Academy for Music and Dance.

 Whilst still training as a dancer, Shechter was conscripted into the Israel Defence Forces on his eighteenth birthday.
 He later described this experience as "like an electrical short circuit in my brain".

-Midway through the compulsory three years of his training, he moved to Tel Aviv when he was accepted as a junior into the Batsheva Dance Company.
-To complete his army duty, Shechter was given an evening clerical job, and would train with Batsheva by day.